Demystifying Dynamic Pricing in a B2B Context

 Digitization fundamentally creates more data in a business and a faster rate of change.
 As the world becomes more digitized there are more triggers and data points you want to incorporate into your decision-making capability.
 Examples are quotes you did not win, IoT data and eCommerce-specific data like pageviews and cart abandonment metrics.

-At the exact same time, market conditions and business dynamics are changing at an increasingly fast pace, leaving companies struggling to respond to pricing triggers — events like cost changes, tariffs, competitive pricing, inventory status, or anything that necessitates a price change — quickly, efficiently and effectively.
+At the exact same time, market conditions and business dynamics are changing at an increasingly fast pace, leaving companies struggling to respond to pricing triggers — events like cost changes, tariffs, competitive pricing, inventory status, inflation or anything that necessitates a price change — quickly, efficiently and effectively.
 Once predictable and manageable, pricing triggers are happening much more frequently and haphazardly.

 For instance, competitor prices are much easier to access today due to increased price transparency.
 You might have a strategy that says you never want to be five percent higher or lower in price than your competitor.
 Without being able to bring that data in in real-time and dynamically change price, executing that strategy gets very difficult quickly.

 While those outside of the pricing function may assume changing prices is a simple endeavor, the reality is much more complex.
 The process involves a number of stakeholders in an organization.
 Below is a rendering of the pricing process we commonly observe within B2B companies:

 It’s a chaotic spiderweb of process inefficiencies, less than ideal for responding appropriately to a market trigger when time is of the essence.
 Dynamic pricing moves you from trigger to transaction faster and smarter.